pymc-devs/pytensor/doc/faq.rst

 In the past we said that if the ``compiledir`` was not shared by multiple computers, you could add the ``-march=native`` flag.
-Now we recommend to remove this flag as Pytensor does it automatically and safely, even if the ``compiledir`` is shared by multiple computers with different CPUs.
-In fact, Pytensor asks g++ what are the equivalent flags it uses, and re-uses them directly.
+Now we recommend to remove this flag as PyTensor does it automatically and safely, even if the ``compiledir`` is shared by multiple computers with different CPUs.
+In fact, PyTensor asks g++ what are the equivalent flags it uses, and re-uses them directly.

 .. _faster-pytensor-function-compilation:

-Faster Pytensor Function Compilation
+Faster PyTensor Function Compilation
 ------------------------------------

-Pytensor function compilation can be time consuming.
-It can be sped up by setting the flag ``mode=FAST_COMPILE`` which instructs Pytensor to skip most rewrites and disables the generation of any c/cuda code.
+PyTensor function compilation can be time consuming.
+It can be sped up by setting the flag ``mode=FAST_COMPILE`` which instructs PyTensor to skip most rewrites and disables the generation of any c/cuda code.
 This is useful for quickly testing a simple idea.

 If C code is necessary, the flag ``optimizer=fast_compile`` can be used instead.
-It instructs Pytensor to skip time consuming rewrites but still generate C code.
+It instructs PyTensor to skip time consuming rewrites but still generate C code.

 Similarly using the flag ``optimizer_excluding=inplace`` will speed up